fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 KubernetesList and Template will no longer automatically sort their objects by default.
 You may use the HasMetadataComparator to sort the items as needed.

-## Boolean Changes
+## DSL Interface Changes

-The usage of Boolean in the api was removed where it was not a nullable value.
+- The usage of Boolean in the api was removed where it was not a nullable value.
 Please expect a boolean primitive from methods such as delete, copy, or as an argument in Loggable.getLog

+- WatchListDeletable now takes three type parameters to include the Resource type.

+- PodResource is no longer generic.

 ## Evict Changes

 Evictable.evict will throw an exception rather than returning false if the pod is not found.
 This ensures that false strictly means that the evict failed.